leoraclet/django-saas-template/README.md

 ## 📖 About

-This is a fully featured template for building a Django-based SaaS application, containerized with Docker.
-It includes everything from user authentication and background task processing to a REST API with complete documentation.
+This is a fully featured template for building a **Django**-based **SaaS** application, containerized with **Docker**.
+It includes everything from user authentication and background task processing to a **REST API** with complete documentation.

-The frontend is developed using Vite and Svelte, compiled into static assets and served via Django’s template system.
+The frontend is developed using **Vite** and **Svelte**, compiled into static assets and served via Django’s template system.

-For development, testing, and production, the stack incorporates tools such as Docker, PostgreSQL, Redis, Caddy, MailHog, Sentry, Grafana, and Prometheus.
+For development, testing, and production, the stack incorporates tools such as **PostgreSQL**, **Redis**, **Caddy**, **MailHog**, **Sentry**, **Grafana**, and **Prometheus**.

 ## ✨ Features

-- **Project**
+**Project**

-    - 🔄 **Reproducible**: Built with Nix, this configuration can be effortlessly reproduced on other machines, ensuring a consistent setup.
+- 🔄 **Reproducibility**: The project is built using [**uv**](https://docs.astral.sh/uv/), enabling seamless setup replication across different machines for consistent environments.

-    - 📖 **Documented**: Most of the parts of my configuration files are commented and documented with links and explanations if necessary
+- 📖 **Well-Documented**: Source files include thorough comments and, where applicable, links and explanations to clarify key settings.

-- **Program**
+**Program**

   - 🧱 **Django-based backend** Powerful and extensible backend using Django, ideal for SaaS applications.

   - 🔐 **Built-in authentication system** User registration, login, password reset, and more out of the box.

   - ⚙️ **Background task support** Integrated support for background processing (e.g., with Celery or Django Q).

   - 🔌 **REST API with documentation** Fully functional REST API with auto-generated documentation (e.g., Swagger or ReDoc).

   - 🎨 **Modern frontend with Vite and Svelte** Responsive and fast frontend built with Svelte and bundled via Vite, served through Django templates.

   - 🐳 **Docker-based development and deployment** Consistent environments using Docker for local development, testing, and production.

   - 📊 **Monitoring and observability tools** Integrated support for Prometheus and Grafana for metrics and monitoring.

   - 📬 **Email testing with MailHog** Catch and inspect outgoing emails during development.

   - 📈 **Error tracking with Sentry** Real-time error logging and alerting for faster debugging and maintenance.

   - 🌐 **Caddy as a web server and reverse proxy** Automatically manages HTTPS and routing for production-ready deployments.

   - 🐘 **PostgreSQL database** Reliable and robust relational database for handling application data.

   - 🚀 **Redis integration** In-memory data store for caching, session management, and background tasks.

 ## 📦 Structure